Digital Marketing

 Good for: Visual businesses, personality-driven brands, how-to content Skills needed: Comfort on camera, basic editing Investment: Time plus minimal equipment (phone, lighting, microphone)

-Video doesn’t have to be polished.
-Authentic, helpful videos often outperform slick productions.
-A Houston mechanic explaining why a car makes a certain noise doesn’t need fancy editing.
+Video doesn’t need polish.
+Authentic videos beat slick productions.
+A Houston mechanic explaining why a car makes a certain noise gets more views than a corporate demo.

 Social Content